19hours/sg-statutes/Acts/Land Acquisition Act.md

 [19/2007 wef 07/05/2007]

-(b) any increase in the value of any other land of the person interested likely to accrue from the use to which the land acquired will be put;
+(b) any increase in the value of any other land (such as contiguous or adjacent land) of the person interested likely to accrue from the use to which the land acquired will be put;

+[Act 26 of 2014 wef 07/07/2014]

 (c) the damage, if any, sustained by the person interested at the time of the Collector’s taking possession of the land by reason of severing that land from his other land;